 Craniosacral Therapy

-Addresses mobility and tone of the cranial sutures, dura mater, and sacral attachments to support cerebrospinal fluid dynamics, parasympathetic regulation, and central nervous system integration.
+A gentle, hands-on approach that works with the subtle mobility and tone of the cranial sutures, dura mater, and sacral attachments.
+This system directly influences cerebrospinal fluid dynamics, parasympathetic regulation, and central nervous system integration.

-Manual techniques applied to abdominal and thoracic organs to improve organ mobility, fascial glide, vascular and lymphatic drainage, and viscerosomatic reflex patterns.
+Manual techniques applied to the abdominal and thoracic organs to improve organ mobility, fascial glide, vascular and lymphatic flow, and viscerosomatic reflex patterns.

 Myofascial & Trigger Point Release